What Is the "Mother of All Deals"?

 Conclusion

-The "Mother of All Deals" truly lives up to its name.
-This transformational opportunity opens the UK market - one of the world's most valuable - to Indian businesses on unprecedented terms.
-Whether you're a textile manufacturer in Tirupur, a leather exporter in Kanpur, or an IT company in Bangalore - the UK market is now more accessible than ever.
+This transformational opportunity opens the UK market. one of the world's most valuable. to Indian businesses on unprecedented terms.
+Whether you are a textile manufacturer in Tirupur, a leather exporter in Kanpur, or an IT company in Bangalore, the UK market is now more accessible than ever.

 Key takeaway: Act now.
 Early movers will capture market share before competition intensifies.
-The India-UK FTA opens a ₹35,000+ crore opportunity for Indian exporters.
+The India-UK FTA opens a Rs 35,000 plus crore opportunity for Indian exporters.